 - For people living with diabetes: You might want to reduce or skip out on sugar entirely.

 - For people who want anti-inflammatory-rich diets: You might want to consider adding antioxidant-rich ingredients such as turmeric or cinnamon.
+Chia seeds are anti-inflammatory and give a fiber boost, too.

 But if you’re looking for the healthiest coffee based on a specific type of coffee bean, then Robusta beans are rich in antioxidants for light or blonde roasts.